To build your own Itinerary, click to add an item to your Itinerary basket.

 Escape to the beauty spot of Buckler’s Hard, where history and stunning scenery come together for an unforgettable trip out in the New Forest countryside.

 Once a bustling shipbuilding village where ships for Nelson’s Navy were built, this charming village is now a peaceful haven.
 Relax with a cuppa and a slice of cake, take a ramble beside the Beaulieu River, or delve into the village’s history in the Maritime Museum.

-In the Maritime Museum you will discover the fascinating story of the village and the ships it built.
+In the Buckler's Hard Museum you will discover the fascinating story of the village and the ships it built.
 Listen in on conversations between villagers of the past in the 18th century New Inn and follow the stories of the 19th and 20th century residents in an exhibition about village life.